 Organic, conventional, free-range; from a cooking standpoint, thickness matters more than labeling.
 Choose chicken breasts that feel firm, look pink, and are close in size for predictable results.

-Even sizing and proper temperature control make the biggest difference in achieving juicy air fryer chicken breast every time.
+Even sizing and proper temperature control make the biggest difference in achieving juicy lean meat every time.

 How to Keep Air Fryer Chicken Breast Juicy

-- Lightly coat with oil to help lock in moisture
+- Lightly coat the chicken with oil to help lock in moisture and keep the outside from drying out.

-- Let the chicken rest for 3-5 minutes before slicing so the juices redistribute
+- Let the chicken rest for a few minutes before slicing so the juices stay inside instead of running out onto the cutting board.

-If you want even more flavor without drying the chicken out, this marinated chicken breast in the air fryer method works beautifully.
+If you want even more flavor without drying it out, this marinated chicken breast in the air fryer method works beautifully.

 How to Tell When Chicken Breast Is Done (Without Overcooking)

-The most reliable method is using an instant-read thermometer at the thickest part of the meat.
+The most reliable method to tell when chicken breast is done is using an instant-read thermometer at the thickest part of the meat.
 Chicken is fully cooked at 165°F.

 Without a thermometer, check for firm texture and clear juices when sliced at the thickest point.
 The meat should appear opaque white.
 A slight pink tint can still be safe if the proper internal temperature has been reached.